 Allow me to introduce myself

-My name is Vlad and I’m a PhD student in Computer Science at Cornell, advised by Cristian Danescu-Niculescu-Mizil.
-I am also a scientific Python developer, sometimes contributing to the scikit-learn machine learning library.
+I am also a scientific Python developer, maintainter of the polylearn library for factorization machines and polynomial networks in Python, and sometimes contributing to the scikit-learn machine learning library.
 I am collaborating with the Center for Computational Linguistics at the University of Bucharest.